Certifications / Microsoft

 Published on July 22, 2021

 If the past year has taught us anything it's that remote work is not only possible, it’s essential.
-Products that facilitate remote work such as Microsoft Teams are incredibly valuable to organizations that need to keep the wheels turning.
+Products that facilitate remote work, such as Microsoft Teams, are precious to organizations that need to keep the wheels turning.

-Microsoft has been developing the Teams platform over the years and they have created a robust platform that seamlessly ties in with the rest of their Office 365 products and services.
-The MS-700 certifications aims to certify critical Teams skills and knowledge for individuals that are responsible for maintaining the product on a daily basis.
+Microsoft has been developing the Teams platform over the years, and they have created a robust platform that seamlessly integrates with the rest of their Office 365 products and services.
+The MS-700 certifications aim to certify critical Microsoft Teams skills and knowledge for individuals responsible for maintaining the product on a daily basis.

 What is the MS-700?

-The MS-700 forms part of the larger Microsoft 365 Certified: Enterprise Administrator Expert certification.
-As a Microsoft Teams administrator you will be responsible for configuring, deploying and managing Office 365 operations for Microsoft Teams within an enterprise environment.
+The MS-700 forms part of the more extensive Microsoft 365 Certified Enterprise Administrator Expert certification.
+As a Microsoft Teams administrator, you will be responsible for configuring, deploying, and managing Office 365 operations for Microsoft Teams within an enterprise environment.

-You must learn how to plan, deploy and manage Teams chat, apps, channels, meetings, audio conferencing, live events and calling.
-You can think of this certification as a way to test candidates on any core functions that Teams is expected to perform on a daily basis.
+You must learn how to plan, deploy, and manage Teams chat, apps, channels, meetings, audio conferencing, live events, and calling.
+You can think of this certification as a way to test candidates on any core functions that Microsoft Teams is expected to perform daily.
 There is also an element of Powershell that is tested in this exam as it is a critical component in configuring and managing many of the Teams settings and features of the application.

-Once certified you will be expected to understand how to integrate apps and services such as Sharepoint, OneDrive, Exchange, Azure AD, and Office 365 Groups.
-You will also learn how to integrate external apps and services into Teams as well, which makes this a valuable skill-set for anybody that is responsible for the administration and upkeep of the application.
+Once certified, you will be expected to understand how to integrate apps and services such as Sharepoint, OneDrive, Exchange, Azure AD, and Office 365 Groups.
+You will also learn how to integrate external apps and services into Teams, which makes this a valuable skill set for anybody responsible for the administration and upkeep of the application.

-Another aspect of this certification is that you are expected to be able to collaborate with your organization's telephony engineers for the integration of services such as voice and phone calls into Microsoft Teams, although you will not be responsible for direct routing or any configurations that relate to it.
+Another aspect of this certification is that you are expected to be able to collaborate with your organization's telephony engineers for the integration of services such as voice and phone calls into Microsoft Teams.
+However, you will not be responsible for direct routing or any configurations that relate to it.

-The end result is that you will most likely end up working with any other team that integrates with Teams, or has an interest in the way that Teams is used in the organization.
-This includes security, compliance, messaging, networking, identity and device integration.
+The end result is that you will most likely work with any other team that integrates with Teams or is interested in how Teams is used in the organization.
+This includes security, compliance, messaging, networking, identity, and device integration.

 What Does the MS-700 Test?